-When searching for enterprise business software, one choice that has to be made is whether to implement an on-premises solution or cloud-based software/hosted solution.
-Certain vendors may only offer one or the other which can help narrow down your search if you have a preference.
-If you don’t have a preference though, unfortunately there is no easy answer as to which method is best for your business.
-Instead, factors such as your company’s existing infrastructure, business processes, available resources and growth projections will all help make the case for one over the other.
-Some of the advantages to an on-premises solution are: no internet connection is required, the software physically lives at your company’s location and the software licences are paid for upfront as a one-time initial investment.
-However, with this method of implementation there are some disadvantages as well, such as: more money is required upfront, hardware upgrades and maintenance must be taken care of internally by the company or outsourced to a 3rd party and physical space is required to actually house and run the system.
+When searching for enterprise business software, one choice to make is whether to implement an on-premises solution or cloud-based software/hosted solution.
+Certain vendors may only offer one implementation option which can help narrow down your search if you have a preference.
+If you don’t have a preference though, there are certain factors that help make the case for one over the other – for example, your company size, existing infrastructure, business processes, available IT resources and growth projections.
+For small-medium size organizations, the disadvantages of on-premises tend to significantly outweigh any advantages.
+For example, on-premises requires a significantly higher upfront investment, hardware upgrades, security and maintenance must be taken care of internally by your company or outsourced to a 3rd party and physical space is required to actually house and run the system.
+This is why on-premises tends to make more sense for larger organizations with a dedicated team of in-house IT people.
 Deciding which method is best for your business can have a significant impact on your processes down the road and so the decision should not be made lightly.
-This is also why it is important to fully understand the differences and especially what the term “cloud” means to your vendor of choice.
+This is also why it is important to fully understand the differences and especially what the term “cloud” means to your software vendor of choice.
 Deciding against a cloud implementation because you do not have a clear understanding of the technology or because you don’t “trust the cloud” should not be a valid reason to choose on-premises and can ultimately hurt your business.
 Below we outline what cloud-based software implementations entail to help you make an informed decision.

 What is cloud-based software?